trek-view/basecamp/_posts/2020-03-13-what-is-a-nadir.md

 ---
 date: 2020-03-13
-title: "What is a Nadir?"
+title: "What is a Nadir?
+What is a Zenith?"
-description: "What is a zenith?"
+description: "In short, directly below, and directly above, respectively."
 categories: developers
 tags: [Trek Pack 1, Trek Pack 2]
 author_staff_member: dgreenwood